Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

     * Version state - Draft, Active, Deprecated, Archived.
 See [Product lifecycle](/docs/manage_product_foundry/foundry_product_lifecycle/) for additional information.
     * Version created date
     * Version updated date
-    * Ellipsis menu to manage the version (Edit / Activate / Deprecate / Archived)
+    * Ellipsis menu to manage the version (Edit / Activate / Deprecate / Archived) and editing version specific documentation.
     * Additional information for each version:
         * Version description, if any
         * Modified On - Date, Time of the last version modification